 Answer: If a player doesn’t expect to play in any other AFDC/USAU events in 2017, that player can by a single affiliate or affiliate intro membership to cover all of his league games.
 Players who only want to play in HS Terminus can pay the affiliate fee to cover Terminus.
 Youth who want to play in the State Championship & YCC series must have a full USAU membership; a player may upgrade from an affiliate fee to a full membership at any time.

-AFDC Juniors is a USAU Affiliate; an affiliate membership would cover all AFDC events in the year (ex.
+AFDC Juniors is a USAU Affiliate; an affiliate membership would cover membership fees for all AFDC events in the year (ex.
 HS Fall league, HS Spring League, MS Spring league, 12 Days JUNIOR, YCC Tryouts).

 Answer: Yes, contact us and we will try to combine your group with others in a similar situation.
 As long as you meet the league requirements as a group, you can participate.
 However, USAU has taken authority over approving combined teams and will have the final say about whether your proposed group is States eligible.